 The Helen Bamber Foundation offer support videos and audio clips on soothing breathing, progressive muscle relaxation, and calm and safe relaxation exercises.
 It is possible to self-refer to Helen Bamber’s therapeutic support services through their website.

-This website offers an extensive list of free mindfulness meditation resources for mental health.
+This Super Summary website offers an extensive list of free mindfulness meditation resources for mental health.

 Rehab4Addiction offers resources and information about addiction and mental health, and a helpline that offers immediate assistance to those struggling with addiction.
 They also offer a comprehensive directory of treatment centres throughout the UK.

-You can register here or email nancy@survivoralliance.org for more information on Survivor Alliance.
+You can register here or email info@survivoralliance.org for more information.

 Media advice